-Apollo and Artemis classes were very lucky to have been able to welcome Dr Philomen Probert to their lessons this week.
+Year Eight Latinists classes were very lucky to have been able to welcome Dr Philomen Probert to their lessons this week.
 Philomen is a lecturer at the Department of Linguistics and Classics at the University of Oxford, and she visited the groups to show how Linear B worked and what it was used for.
-She brought a range of different examples of Linear B tablets – some of which were from Knossos, the site we have been exploring in our lessons so far, and some of which were from other sites such as Mycenae.
+She brought a range of different examples of Linear B tablets – some of which were from Knossos, in Crete, and some of which were from other sites such as Mycenae on mainland Greece.

 She talked about how the tablets themselves, made out of clay, had retained two different sorts of fingerprints on them.
 Very small ones which suggested that young children helped make the tablets themselves, and then adult fingerprints, for the people who inscribed them with the Linear B script, numbers and ideograms.
 The tablets were not meant to last for a long time, but the ones we still have thousands of years later were preserved because fires at the palaces broke out and baked them.